bhopahk/launcher/README.md

 <br>

 ## Info 📍
-Proton Launcher is a Minecraft installer and launcher with capabilities to install and manage Vanilla, Forge, Fabric profiles, install modpacks from CurseForge, and much more.
+Proton Launcher is a Minecraft installer and launcher which was originally created to replace the Twitch app.
+It can install and manage Vanilla, Forge, Fabric profiles, install modpacks from CurseForge, and much more.

 ---